csj777/CMT/README.md

 # CMT
 Code release for the paper **CMT: Co-training Mean-Teacher for Unsupervised Domain Adaptation on 3D Object Detection**, ACM MM 2024.
+The codebase is still under updating.
 <!-- CMT is an unsupervised domain adaption method on 3D object detection, which is accepted on ACM MM 2024. -->

 <!-- > [**Co-training Mean-Teacher for Unsupervised Domain Adaptation on 3D Object Detection**] -->